Magnetorheological fluid: Modes of operation

-Applications
+Uses

 The application set for MR fluids is vast, and it expands with each advance in the dynamics of the fluid.

 Mechanical engineering

 Magnetorheological dampers of various applications have been and continue to be developed.
 These dampers are mainly used in heavy industry with applications such as heavy motor damping, operator seat/cab damping in construction vehicles, and more.

 As of 2006, materials scientists and mechanical engineers are collaborating to develop stand-alone seismic dampers which, when positioned anywhere within a building, will operate within the building's resonance frequency, absorbing detrimental shock waves and oscillations within the structure, giving these dampers the ability to make any building earthquake-proof, or at least earthquake-resistant.

+MR fluids' technology can applied among high-end auxiliary equipment that has flexible fixtures at CNC machining.
+It can hold irregular surfaces and difficult-to-grasp products.

 Military and defense

 The U.S. Army Research Office is currently funding research into using MR fluid to enhance body armor.
 In 2003, researchers stated they were five to ten years away from making the fluid bullet resistant.
 In addition, HMMWVs, and various other all-terrain vehicles employ dynamic MR shock absorbers and/or dampers.